Mateo2131/weather/README.md

 # Installation

-- Go to the project folder
+- Go to the services folder and create a file called config.js
+- Replace the constants with your own values
 - Run the following commands
 ```
 npm install